Jeffrey2081/Solar-AI-RAG-Training/README.md

 persist_directory="/home/jeff/training/chroma_db"
 ```

-with the new directory paths.
+with the new directory paths and where ever there is 'jeff' replace with your home directory

 ## 🔧 Future Improvements
 - ✅ Implement a GUI interface for easier interaction.